edinburgh-napier/set09121/lectures/lecture4.md

 - Emergent systems exhibit behavior not explicitly programmed.
 The behavior emerges from the rules placed on the objects.
  - Birds flocking is such a behavior.
- - Very relative to game AI.
+ - Very relevant to game AI.
 - Nature is full of such systems.
 - Examples include: Game of Life; Spore; The Sims (sort of).